Replacement of Gee Gee Bridge

 The bridge has been identified for replacement under the Timber Truss Bridge Strategy, which was endorsed by the Heritage Council of NSW in August 2012.

-Gee Gee Bridge is on the Swan Hill to Deniliquin Road (known locally as Noorong Road) which links Deniliquin in NSW and Swan Hill in Victoria.
-The route has been identified as a strategic freight route in NSW.
-It is also an alternative freight route between Wagga Wagga and Swan Hill.
-The bridge is on a B-double route but can only carry loads up to 42.5 tonne.
+Noorong Road links Deniliquin in NSW and Swan Hill in Victoria, and has been identified as a strategic freight route in NSW.
+It is also an alternative freight route between Wagga Wagga in NSW and Swan Hill.

 What is happening now?

-Roads and Maritime and council have almost completed planning for a new bridge.
+Roads and Maritime and Murray River Council have almost completed planning for a new bridge.
 This planning involves choosing a location, completing bridge designs and carrying out environmental assessment.
 It is likely the bridge would be built next to the existing bridge as it provides the most direct route across the river and has minimal environmental impact.

 What happens next?